samwelwayne266-coder/Smart-POS/README.md

 # 🛡️ Wayne Core | Smart POS System
 ## 🚀 Project Overview
-Wayne Core is a futuristic, high-performance retail suite.
+Smart POS is a futuristic, high-performance retail suite.
 It uses a NoSQL backend to ensure that your inventory and sales data are always in sync.

 ## ✨ Elite Features
 ⚡ Quantum Pulse Scanner: Optimized camera logic with a 1.5s cooldown to eliminate duplicate scans.